Patagonia, Chile: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and L. Take care to pick the necessary type.
-A lot of adapters available online are simply plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and L. It's important that you pick the right kind.
+The vast majority of adapters on sale are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most countries.

 Airplane phone mount